-Boliden Mines comprises of five mining areas: Aitik, the Boliden Area and Garpenberg in Sweden, Kylylahti in Finland and the Tara mine in Ireland.
+Boliden Mines comprises of six mining areas: Aitik, the Boliden Area and Garpenberg in Sweden, Kylylahti and Kevitsa in Finland and the Tara mine in Ireland.
 Boliden mines ore from underground mines and open-pit mines.

 The ore is transported to the concentrator in the mining area in question to produce concentrate.
 The mines produce ore with relatively high metal grades, from a global perspective, with the exception of the Aitik mine where the copper grades are low.
 The majority of the zinc and copper concentrates are processed into metals in Boliden's own smelters.
 A certain amount of the concentrate is sold to external customers.

 On March 10, 2016, Boliden announced that it has entered into an agreement with First Quantum to acquire the Kevitsa nickel-copper-gold-PGM mine in Northern Finland.
 The total consideration on a debt free basis is USD 712 million in cash.
 The agreement is subject to approval by competition authorities.